11 Healthy Reasons Why You Should Drink More Tea

 Studies show that green tea can help reduce blood sugar levels.
-One study from Japan found that those consuming six or more cups of the green day daily had a 33 percent reduced risk of diabetes, compared to those drinking less than one cup per week.
+One study from Japan found that those consuming six or more cups of green tea daily had a 33 percent reduced risk of diabetes compared to those drinking less than one cup per week.

 11. May Help You Live Longer

 If you're a die-hard tea drinker and you regularly consume five or more cups a day, you may find that you live longer than your non-tea-drinking friends.
 In one study of more than 40,000 participants, researchers found that those who drank more green tea were less likely to die from all causes and from cardiovascular disease.

 More specifically, the risk of death from heart disease was 31 percent lower in women and 22 percent lower in men.
 Death from stroke was 42 percent lower in women and 35 percent lower in men.
 Death from all causes was 23 percent lower in women and 12 percent lower in men.

 In another study of more than 14,000 elderly people aged 65 to 84, those who drank more green tea were at a lower risk of death from all causes and from cardiovascular disease.

 |Warwick 12:00pm - 6:00pm

 *Please Note 12:00-1:00 is reserved for new patient exams, report of findings and nutritional consultations.